Lamar Jackson almost flawless as Ravens rout Lions 38-6 in a matchup of division leaders

 INJURIES

 Detroit’s Mohamed Ibrahim was carted off the field in the third quarter with a hip injury after returning a kickoff.
+He went to the hospital for surgery.
 Lions LB Malcolm Rodriguez injured his ankle. … Ravens RB Keaton Mitchell went down with a hamstring injury.

 UP NEXT